golemfactory/yagna-docs/payments/using-golem-on-mainnet.md

 ## Enable the mainnet account

-In the current version though, the daemon is set-up to use zkSync/Rinkeby testnet by default.
+In the current version of requestor's set-up, the daemon is configured to use the Rinkeby testnet by default.
 Also, all accounts are initialized in the receiver mode by default so you need to enable them as a sender \(that's the reason we're adding the `--sender` flag below\).

 In order to enable the daemon to use the mainnet, you'll need to instruct it so using a command appropriate to your desired mainnet payment platform.